-I’m thrilled to announce that Tumblehome: One Woman’s Canoeing Adventures in the Divine Near Wilderness is going to be published!
-Part travel adventure, part spiritual memoir and great part ode to the Earth, Tumblehome will arrive in the world, thanks to the generosity of Inanna Publications, in spring 2021.
-Stay tuned for details!
+At last!
+Tumblehome: One Woman’s Canoeing Adventures in the Divine Near Wilderness has tumbled into the world.
+Part travel adventure, part spiritual memoir and great part ode to the Earth, Tumblehome was published thanks to the generosity of Inanna Publications.

 What the heck is “tumblehome”?

 Besides being a great word, tumblehome is a design term that refers to the inward curve of the sides of a boat (boats can also have straight sides or sides that flare out).
-In a boat with good tumblehome, a solo canoeist can kneel close one side and lean the boat over without tipping it, which puts the paddle closer to the water and makes the boat easier to control.
+In a boat with good tumblehome, a solo canoeist can kneel close one side and lean the boat over without tipping it, which puts the paddle closer to the water and makes the canoe easier to control.
 (A boat with too much tumblehome will tip if leaned over too far—hence the name.)
-It’s the perfect title: it captures the spirit of this work not only because of its associations with solo paddling but also because it evokes a sense of “tumbling home” on different levels—to one’s literal home, to being at home in one’s self … and to something that might be considered Grace.
+As a title, it captures the spirit of this work not only because of its associations with solo paddling but also because it evokes a sense of “tumbling home” on different levels—to one’s literal home, to being at home in one’s self … and to something that might be considered Grace.

 The gorgeous cover